vibbits/training-material/topics/protein-structure-analysis/tutorials/visualise-structures/tutorial.md

 The function keys F1-F3 show all atoms and residues by default.
 The keys F4-F7 do not explicitly show atoms and residues but are merely a impressionistic representation of the structure.
 The F8 keys does, to a certain extent, show atoms, but only of side chains, not main chain atoms.
 Mostly to do structure analysis, we want to show only the most interesting residues, the ones we want to analyze, and hide all the others.

 The structure of insulin was crystallized together with some water molecules.
 In many cases, it is no problem to permanently delete those waters.
 To visualize the waters, select an atom view such as F1, F2 or F3.
 See the red water (oxygen) atoms floating around the surface?

-TODO Is there a screenshot of this somewhere?
+Check the video at 1.13.

 ```
 Edit > Delete > Waters